Implant Failure Leads to Liability Dispute

 Reading time: 7 minutes

 Dental implant failures can damage patient trust.
-In this case study, a dentist refers her patient to an OMS for the placement and restoration of four mandibular implants.
-The patient complains when the implants fail, despite knowing the risks and violating home care protocol.
+In this case study, a dentist refers her patient to an OMS for the placement of four mandibular implants, which the dentist would later restore.
+The patient complains when the implants fail, despite having been advised of the risks specific to him, and having violating the home care protocol instructed.
 Later, the patient accuses both practitioners of negligence.

 Key Concepts